Tips for Making Campsite Reservations at Popular Locations

 Yosemite National Park (Michelle Hopkins, Share the Experience)

-Grand Teton National Park (Andrea Fuhrman, Share the Experience)
+Grand Teton National Park (Logan Mayer, Share the Experience)

 Pro Tip: Do NOT log in to multiple browsers, multiple tabs, or multiple windows using the same account on the day reservations become available.
-You may be prompted to complete the reCAPTCHA challenge, adding extra time to the reservation process.
+You may be prompted to complete the reCAPTCHA challenge (designed to ensure you are a human and not a bot), adding extra time to the reservation process.
 Keep your eyes on the prize in one reservation window.

 Tip #5: Explore Your Alternatives

-Shenandoah National Park (Tuhin Das, Share the Experience)
+Badlands National Park (Linnea Cochran, Share the Experience)

 Maybe you didn’t strike gold this time around.
 The beautiful thing about your public lands is there are endless opportunities, destinations, and experiences waiting for you just around the corner.